A3M-ADEN/Phamacy-Management-System/README.md

 2: first login

-User id :101
+User ID :101

 Password :101

-2: at lease you must insert one  new company ,one delagate ,one new items
+2: At lease you must insert one  new company ,one delagate ,one new items

 Any help contact to us A3M@GMAIL.COM